By Regional Parks Staff

-For many of us in Sonoma County, fall is a special and much-anticipated time to spend outdoors.
-The summer crowds have thinned, the vineyards are turning striking shades of red and orange, and the air carries the scents of autumn.
+Autumn is a special and much-anticipated time to be outdoors in Sonoma County: The summer crowds have thinned, the vineyards turn striking shades of red and orange, and the air carries the scents of autumn.

 Average High Temperature: 77 Degrees